ManuGithubSteam/LinJarK/Structure.md

 So my bash script must be able to download a local weather forecast and extract some data like temperature and give them to MarryTTS for speaking.
 After this is done you can start on your activation sentences like: "Computer wie wird das Wetter heute" if you put them into the .ods sheet make sure not to double use some variables for different words.
 Then generate the Simon scenario and test your work!

+NOTE: When you make a Simon Scenario be sure to include a "Training" Section so the user can train the used sentences!

 If the script needs user interaction you should supply a Readme file with the script and explain what needs to be done for ex. placing a local Weather URL code in the script.

 Important stuff you need to know: